 The COVID-19 pandemic has caused economies, businesses, markets and communities around the globe to be disrupted, and in many cases, shut-down.
 In the interest of public health, many governments closed physical stores and business locations deemed to be non-essential, which caused increased unemployment levels and businesses to permanently close.
 Many SMBs have been adversely impacted by the COVID-19 pandemic, and as a result, certain of our business operations were negatively impacted, while others have benefited from customers shifting to technology-focused, digital-first business models.
 A McKinsey survey from October 2020 revealed that global business executives have accelerated the digitization of their customer and supply-chain interactions by as much as three to four years.
-Although we cannot predict when the United States and global economy will fully recover from the COVID-19 pandemic, we believe that our business is well positioned to be a partner-of-choice for new customers, to capitalize on the growing trend of digital transformation and to benefit from the revival of the SMB economy.
-Nevertheless, we do not have certainty that a full economic recovery will happen in the near future, and it is possible that the prolonging of the COVID-19 pandemic will adversely affect our business, financial condition and results of operations.
-For more information regarding the potential impact of the COVID-19 pandemic on our business, refer to Part II.
-Item 1A.
-"Risk Factors-Risks Related to our Business-The outbreak of the novel strain of coronavirus disease has impacted, and a future pandemic, epidemic or outbreak of an infectious disease in the United States could impact, our business, financial condition and results of operations, as well as the business or operations of third parties with whom we conduct business."
+Although we cannot predict the COVID-19 pandemic's future impacts on the global economy, we believe that our business is well positioned to be a partner-of-choice for new customers, to capitalize on the growing trend of digital transformation and to benefit from the revival of the SMB economy.